zimmertr/TJs-Kubernetes-Service/README.md

 1. If you have an NFS server you can enable optional support for dynamic provisioning of Persistent Storage volumes for your pods by filling in the additional parameters in `vars.yml` and running this playbook: `ansible-playbook -e @vars.yml -i inventory.ini playbooks/optional/deploy_nfs.yml`
 2. If you want to be able to connect to your deployments without enabling NodePorts you can enable MetalLB load balancing by filling in the additional parameters in `vars.yml` and running this playbook: `ansible-playbook -e @vars.yml -i inventory.ini playbooks/optional/deploy_metallb.yml`
+3. If you want to deploy Datadog agents to your cluster and enable cluster-level metrics collection, you can do so by filling in the additional parameters in `vars.yml` and running this playbook: `ansible-playbook -e @vars.yml -i inventory.ini playbooks/optional/deploy_datadog.yml`

 # Tips
 1. You can rollback the entire deployment with: `ansible-playbook -e @vars.yml -i inventory.ini playbooks/optional/delete_all_resources.yml`